thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-011-news-announcements.md

 ### Why not use the blog?

-The blog is about "docs advocacy & education," so if peopple subscribe to the blog/look out for new posts, they should expect material that's education, not that's purely about our group marketing.
+The blog is about "docs advocacy & education," so if people subscribe to the blog/look out for new posts, they should expect material that's education, not that's purely about our group marketing.

 The other elements of the blog, like its particular formatting/visual branding, focus on author, everything about CC licensing, etc. do not and should not apply to this content bucket.